21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lntxbot.md

 ## Funding the Lntxbot

-In order for this Lightning Wallet to work with our ATM, we need to fund it and have some Satoshis on there.
+In order for this Lightning Wallet to work with our ATM, we need to fund it and have some satoshis on there.
 Type `/invoice <amount>` into the message box and replace `<amount>` by a certain amount of Satoshis you want to fund it with.

 Now, you will have to pay this invoice with another wallet in order for your Lntxbot to receive them and later be available at your ATM.